Prerequisites

 Codex’s

 codex mcp add CLI only supports stdio MCP servers.
-Because Mem0’s MCP is HTTP/streamable, you configure it by editing config.toml directly (or via the Plugins → Connect to a custom MCP → Streamable HTTP UI in the Codex app).Option B — Sideload the Plugin (Advanced)
+Because Mem0’s MCP is HTTP/streamable, you configure it by editing config.toml directly (or via the Plugins → Connect to a custom MCP → Streamable HTTP UI in the Codex app).Managing the Plugin

 After either option, start a new Codex task and ask: “List my mem0 entities” or “Search my memories for hello”.
 If the